tmtsoftware/icd/README.md

 ICD - Interface Control Document Management
 ===========================================

-This project contains support for validating, searching and viewing subsystem APIs and ICDs (Interface Control Document between two TMT subsystems).
+This project contains support for creating, validating and viewing subsystem APIs and ICDs (Interface Control Document between two TMT subsystems).

-The validation is based on [JSON Schema](http://json-schema.org/), however the schema descriptions as well as the ICDs themselves may also be written in the simpler [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) format.
+The validation is based on [JSON Schema](http://json-schema.org/), however the schema descriptions as well as the model files may also be written in the simpler [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) format.

-Versions of ICDs are managed in [GitHub repositories](https://github.com/tmt-icd/ICD-Model-Files.git) and the subsystem model files can be imported (with version history) into a local MongoDB database, which is used by command line applications and a web app.
+Versions of APIs and ICDs are managed in [GitHub repositories](https://github.com/tmt-icd/ICD-Model-Files.git) and the subsystem model files can be imported from GitHub (with version history) into a local MongoDB database, which is used by command line applications and a web app.

-Command line applications ([icd-db](icd-db)), [icd-git](icd-git)) and a web app ([icd-web](icd-web)) are provided for working with ICDs, querying and viewing the data.
+Command line applications ([icd-db](icd-db)), [icd-git](icd-git)) and a web app ([icdwebserver](icd-web-server)) are provided for working with APIs and ICDs, querying and viewing the data.

-The applications here assume the MongoDB database is running.
+The applications here assume the [MongoDB database](https://www.mongodb.com) is running.
 To start the MongoDB server, you can run a command like this:

     mongod -dbpath $db

 where $db is the directory containing the database.

-The default database name used is `icds2` and can be configured in icd-db/src/main/resources/reference.conf, in <installDir>/conf/reference.conf or via equivalent -D (system property) command line options.

 Note: After starting the database, it is a good idea to ingest the published ICDs, which are stored in GitHub repositories: